-Interpretation guide Is there a policy in place?
-If different restrictions apply to different types of public transport (e.g., subways vs, buses), code the most stringent level.
-0 - No measures (i.e., no restrictions) Examples that could indicate a 0: Public transport that is open but with only mask wearing or sanitation requirements Examples that could indicate a 1: Encouraging public transport usage only by essential workers, and discouraging use by members of public, closing major routes, closing all but specific service routes (ex: services for persons 1 - Recommend closing (or significantly with disabilities and the elderly), number of services running is significantly reduced, social distancing requirement reduce volume/route/means of transport (since by definition this decreases per unit capacity).
-Note: If a county or region adds public transportation units (i.e., buses) to enable distancing, this will always be coded as a 1 regardless of whether services in general are available) limited or brought back to normal.
-The rationale for this is that the increase in public transport units to enable distancing limits space within individual public transport units and therefore creates a level of restriction.
-Examples that could indicate a 2: The general public are prohibited from public transport (exceptions allowed for essential workers or some other specific category), total shutdowns of services to align with other movement 2 - Require closing (or prohibit most from restrictions. using it) If closures of transport seem to be primarily the result of decreasing demand rather than deliberate government policy to prevent spreading, this is judged by our coders on a case-by-case basis, but if there are substantial changes to schedules we would consider coding a 1. • A policy that requires or recommends people to "only take essential trips" is not relevant to coding of this indicator 99 - No information available to determine since it doesn't directly address closures of/restrictions on public transport itself. policy in place If a county does not have public transit systems, this would be coded as 99 and would not reflect state public transit.
-Policies that frame restrictions only in terms of types of groups (e.g., vulnerable populations) from not using public transit, this would be scored a 0.
-For state surveys, use executive state orders, public health sites, Department of Transportation website, social medias, and/or all other possible sources (i.e. press releases)
+- If different restrictions apply to different types of public transport (e.g., subways vs. buses), code the most stringent level. - Examples that could indicate a 0: Public transport that is open but with only mask wearing or sanitation requirements - Examples that could indicate a 1: Encouraging public transport usage only by essential workers, and discouraging use by members of public, closing major routes, closing all but specific service routes (ex: services for persons with disabilities and the elderly), number of services running is significantly reduced, social distancing requirement (since by definition this decreases per unit capacity).
+Note: If a county or region adds public transportation units (i.e., buses) to enable distancing, this will always be coded as a 1 regardless of whether services in general are limited or brought back to normal.
+The rationale for this is that the increase in public transport units to enable distancing limits space within individual public transport units and therefore creates a level of restriction. - Examples that could indicate a 2: The general public are prohibited from public transport (exceptions allowed for essential workers or some other specific category), total shutdowns of services to align with other movement restrictions. - If closures of transport seem to be primarily the result of decreasing demand rather than deliberate government policy to prevent spreading, this is judged by our coders on a case-by-case basis, but if there are substantial changes to schedules we would consider coding a 1. - A policy that requires or recommends people to "only take essential trips" is not relevant to coding of this indicator since it doesn't directly address closures of/restrictions on public transport itself. - If a county does not have public transit systems, this would be coded as 99 and would not reflect state public transit. - Policies that frame restrictions only in terms of types of groups (e.g., vulnerable populations) from not using public transit, this would be scored a 0. - For state surveys, use executive state orders, public health sites, Department of Transportation website, social medias, and/or all other possible sources (i.e. press releases)